 Make Education Something People Love

 ‘Love’ isn’t usually the first word that comes to mind when people think of education.
-But consider how much more engaged you are when doing something you truly love.
-You get curious, explore with an open mind, and persist when things get trickier.
+But consider how much more engaged you are when you’re doing something you truly love.
+You get curious, explore it for hours, and keep going even when things get trickier.
 You put in the time and effort to master it.

 So what would happen if every child grew up with an education they loved?
-We’d have a world where everyone grows up with a chance to develop their unique talents.
-With so many people able to express their ingenuity, we’d solve many more of the critical problems the world faces.
+We’d have a world where all children grow up with a chance to develop their unique talents.
+With so many people able to contribute their full ingenuity, we’d solve many more of the critical problems the world faces.
 And because quality of education correlates directly with quality of life, we’d likely be happier, kinder and healthier, too.
-That’s the future we’d like to help bring about.
+That’s the kind of future we’d like to help bring about.

 This is why ClassDojo’s long-term vision is to help every child on Earth get an education they love.